ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: Results

 When examining the performance of regularization-based methods like EWC and LwF, it becomes clear that they struggle across most scenarios, showing only marginal improvements over Fine-Tuning (the lower bound).
 This underperformance can be attributed to their underlying mechanisms being ill-suited to the type of challenges presented in our benchmarks, particularly the frequent introduction of new classes.

-In contrast, ProDER, DER++, and ER are designed with these constraints in mind, leveraging a fixed replay buffer that stores only 23.5\% of the data from previous tasks.
+In contrast, ProDER, DER++, and ER are designed with these constraints in mind, leveraging a fixed replay buffer that stores only 363 samples (33 per class) or 23.5\% of the data from previous tasks.
 This makes them much more realistic and scalable for deployment in resource-constrained environments.

 Across all scenarios, ProDER consistently outperforms all the tested CL approaches, with the exception of Cumulative Learning, which serves as an upper bound.
 However, it's important to note that Cumulative Learning is not a fair point of comparison for ProDER or any other practical CL method, as it retains access to all previous training data when adapting to new tasks.